What's Accounts Receivable Turnover — And How Automation Can Help

 As your business grows, keeping track of these numbers becomes crucial.
 After all, accounts receivable plays a key role in how businesses operate.
 Changes in your DSO can signal bigger shifts in your company's health — that's why assessing business health and performance through DSO impact matters so much.

-Here's something to consider: 85% of CFOs who automated most of their A/R saw their DSO improve.
+Here's something to consider: 85 percent of CFOs who automated most of their accounts receivable saw their DSO improve.
 Those are the kind of results that can transform your cash flow.

-Old-school A/R methods create some tough bottlenecks.
+Old-school accounts receivable methods create some tough bottlenecks.
 Manual data entry leads to errors, payments get delayed, and your team spends way too much time fixing mistakes.
 And communication?
 That's often the biggest problem.
-In fact, 85% of C-level executives say their companies miss out on payments because of poor communication between A/R teams and customers.
+In fact, 85% of C-level executives say their companies miss out on payments because of poor communication between AR teams and customers.

 Let's break down what's slowing things down: